 In her time, she was able to work with two visionary minds, Jim Henson of Muppets fame and Gene Roddenberry, the creator of Star Trek.
 And at every step of her career, she’s continued to challenge herself and master new skills.

 Now, she’s unveiling one of these new talents.
-Beginning on May 12, McFadden will kick off a new chapter in her professional life as she launches her podcast — “InvestiGATES.”
+Beginning in May, McFadden will kick off a new chapter in her professional life as she launches her podcast — “InvestiGATES.”
 The show, produced by NacelleCast Studios, will feature conversations with McFadden and some old colleagues you might recognize.